How To Code Sign Windows Kernel Drivers using EV?

 Further, you must follow the below steps to generate an account and configure on the Partner Center portal to sign driver:

-Step 1: Go to the Microsoft Partner Center portal and click on become partner.
-If you already have an account on the platform, then Sign In to it.
-(Note: Use the same ID used for the Azure AD account).
+Step 1: Go to the Microsoft Partner Center portal and click “Become a partner.
+If you already have an account on the platform, Sign In to it.
+(Note: Use the same ID for the Azure AD account).

 Step 2: Once you sign in, you will see two options – Insights and My Access.